Premiere (TV program): Five participating CBS cities

 Washington, DC (WTOP-TV, Channel 9): There were four CBS color receivers in the city, none of which were made available to the general public that day.
-One color set was placed at the Carlton Hotel (two blocks from the White House) to provide private viewing for government officials and members of the press and such.
-The other three receivers were located at: WTOP-TV Studio One in the Warner Building; the office of John Hayes, WTOP-TV President; and the Channel 9 transmitter at 40th and Brandywine, NW.
-An estimated 125 homemade receivers had already been constructed by hobbyists and such to view the earlier experimental DC color broadcasts.
+One color set was placed at the Carlton Hotel (two blocks north of the White House) to provide private viewing for government officials and members of the press and such.
+The other three receivers were located at: WTOP-TV Studio One in the Warner Building; the office of John Hayes, WTOP-TV President; and at the Channel 9 transmitter at 40th and Brandywine, NW.
+An estimated 125 homemade receivers had already been constructed by hobbyists to view the earlier experimental DC color broadcasts.
 Unfortunately, many of these hobbyists had always been able to take advantage of the fact that their receivers were using the same local source of electricity that was being used by the WTOP-TV cameras, so there was no need to include an adjustment mechanism that would detect the transmitted electric pulse designed to synchronize the spin of their unit's color disks with that of the color camera's.
 However the New York cameras were using a different source of electricity and the difference put the spin of many of the amateur DC color disks out of sync with New York.

 Baltimore, MD (WMAR-TV Channel 2): WMAR-TV had two CBS 10-inch color receivers set up for public viewing.
 One was located in the lobby of the Baltimore Sun's new Sunpapers' Building on and had an estimated crowd of 200.
 The other was placed in the lobby of the old Sunpapers' Building and had an estimated crowd of 400.
 (Both the Baltimore Sun and WMAR-TV were owned by the A. S. Abell Company.)
 The receiver in the old Sunpapers' Building suffered "mechanical difficulties."

 Philadelphia, PA (WCAU-TV, Channel 10): Two receivers were supplied by CBS.
 One was set up for private viewing in WCAU-TV's auditorium.
 The other allowed for public viewing in the station's lobby.
 Five people called in to the station to report that they were one of the few who had black-and-white TVs which were picking up four small monochrome pictures, one in each corner of the screen.